ArkashJ/CloudComputing/hw5/REAME.md

 ## TODO
     - Add cloud SQL db to project and make a schema obeying 2nd NF
-    - Country, client Ip, gender aged incom, is_banned_, time of day and requested file
+    - Country, client Ip, gender, age, income, is_banned_, time of day and requested file
     - Modify code to add it to your 2nf db
     - Make a new VM
         - Add permissions for library